 Each year I run between 8 and 12 underwater photography workshops at top diving destinations around the world.
 Most workshops are run at destinations I have visited many times, where I know I can teach a good workshop, the guests’ needs will be well looked after, and the diving is highly suited to photography.
 I don’t keep visiting these destinations for my own portfolio, but because I know the diving and photography inside out and can really help you get stunning images there.
 Places I visit most regularly include the Cayman Islands, the Egyptian Red Sea, Indonesia’s Raja Ampat and Indonesia’s Lembeh Strait.
 But I’ve run workshops in many, many more destinations in the past and certainly will in the future.

 I am very choosey about dive operations, locations and timings for all my workshops – underwater photography is challenging enough without missing the best conditions and action, not working with the best guides and not having the best support from operators.
-So I book boats and resorts very early try and use my background in marine ecology to make sure we have everything possible on our side.
+So I book boats and resorts very early and always use my background in marine ecology to make sure we have everything possible on our side.
 A workshop destination should be super productive for photography and also have reliable world class subject matter with conditions that allow everyone to have plentiful shooting possibilities.
 Another important part of the equation is a quality operator, as well-run resorts and boats allow us to focus fully on our photography and get the most out of each day.
 My workshops start with these ingredients before I begin teaching.

 Below: Behind The Scenes In The Red Sea 2024